joshuacgil/Gil_Hird_Biogeography_Analysis/README.md

   2) Jupyter Notebook with Python code used for supervised machine learning model used for the predictions of sampling location using taxnomic data.

-  3) Example file for machine learning code to show proper file format before using Jupyter Notebook script
+  3) Example files for machine learning code to show proper file format before using Jupyter Notebook script including the metadata and taxa relative abundance